 According to Weight, Bartlett approached in an aggressive manner, stood between Weight and the teenager, and yelled with slurred speech that Weight should not speak with the minor.
-Weight claims that Bartlett then stepped very close to him in a combative way, so Weight pushed him back.
+Weight claims that Bartlett then stepped very close to him in a combative way, so weight pushed him back.
 Sergeant Nieves saw the confrontation and rushed over, arriving right after Weight pushed Bartlett.
 Nieves immediately initiated an arrest, and when Bartlett was slow to comply with his orders, the officers forced him to the ground.”
 Bartlett was charged with disorderly conduct and resisting arrest, but the prosecution dismissed the charges.
 “Bartlett then sued the officers under 42 U.S.C. §1983, which provides a cause of action for state deprivations of federal rights….
 He claimed that the officers violated his First Amendment rights by arresting him in retaliation for his speech.
 The protected speech, according to Bartlett, was his refusal to speak with Nieves earlier in the evening and his intervention in Weight’s discussion with the underage partygoer.
 The officers responded that they arrested Bartlett because he interfered with an investigation and initiated a physical confrontation with Weight.
 The Federal District Court granted summary judgment for the officers….
 The Ninth Circuit disagreed” and the officers appealed to the United States Supreme Court.

-probable cause to arrest him.”
+In its decision affirming the grant of summary judgment for the officers, the Supreme Court found that Bartlett’s “retaliatory arrest claim fails as a matter of law” “because there was probable cause to arrest him.”
 The Court noted that “‘as a general matter the First Amendment prohibits government officials from subjecting an individual to retaliatory actions’ for engaging in protected speech.
 If an official takes adverse action against someone based on that forbidden motive, and ‘non-retaliatory grounds are in fact

 insufficient to provoke the adverse consequences,’ the injured person may generally seek relief by bringing a First Amendment claim. ….
 To prevail on such a claim, a plaintiff must establish a ‘causal connection’ between the government defendant’s ‘retaliatory animus’ and the plaintiff’s ‘subsequent injury.’
 It is not enough to show that an official acted with a retaliatory motive and that the plaintiff was injured — the motive must cause the injury.